Dead Space (mobile game): Reception

 Upon release, Dead Space received very positive reviews.
 The iOS version holds aggregate scores of 88 out of 100 on Metacritic based on 22 reviews, The game won "Best Mobile Game" (2011) at the Meffy Awards and "iPad Game of the Year" (2011) at the App Store Rewind.
+During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Dead Space for "Mobile Game of the Year".

 Reviews emphasized the extent to which the title replicated the look and feel of the Dead Space series within the limitations of a mobile touchscreen device, whilst also praising the fact that the game was a new story, not simply a port of the original Dead Space game.

 AppSpy's Andrew Nesvadba was extremely impressed, scoring it 5 out of 5 and writing, "Dead Space is a chilling experience that goes well beyond the normal expectations for mobile gaming."
 TouchArcade's Brad Nicholson also scored it 5 out of 5.
 He was critical of the controls and the combat system, but concluded that "Dead Space is worth a download based on its production values alone.
 The team has successfully created a very, very dark title bolstered by a rich atmosphere that oozes everything you want out of a solid horror game."
 TouchGen's Matt Dunn also scored it 5 out of 5.
 He was slightly critical of the controls, but commented that "literally the only negative aspect of the game involves some control inaccuracy."
 He praised the sound design and graphics and concluded that "Dead Space is the best action game I've ever played on an iOS device.
 It's the first time I've felt like a mobile version of a game has had as much developer love put into it as its console counterpart.
 We've seen decent ports, and good mobile counterparts to console games, but never a game that looks and feels this close to the original [...]
 This isn't a cash grab or a cheap port, this is a brand new Dead Space experience."

 Blake Grundman of 148Apps was equally impressed, scoring the game 4.5 out of 5, and writing "it is staggering to imagine that such a huge experience could be contained within the constraints of the iPhone, but not only does it succeed, it sets a benchmark that could be nigh impossible to match any time soon," and referring to the control scheme as "shockingly well constructed."
 He concluded, "To say that Dead Space is one of the best games that we have seen in 2011 doesn't do it justice.
 This is one of the most immersive experiences available on the platform.
 You owe it to yourself to discover that an iOS game can in fact make you shudder in fear and want to jump out of your skin.
 It isn't merely a game, it is an experience that all iOS gamers should partake in."